-- 6 oz semi-sweet chocolate (chips or a baking bar chopped up)
+- 6 oz semi-sweet chocolate (baking bar chopped up)

-- In a large medium sized pot, add water, butter, salt, and powdered sugar.
+- Preheat oven to 350 degrees.
+In a large medium sized pot, add water, milk, butter, salt, and powdered sugar.
 Cook on medium heat, stirring occasionally until mixture comes to a boil.

 - As soon as the mixture starts to boil, remove from heat, add flour, and stir quickly.
 Return pot to heat and cook for 2 more minutes on medium heat to remove flour taste, stirring constantly.

-- Remove from oven and let cool completely, about 1 hour.
+- Remove from oven and let cool completely on a cooling rack, about 1 hour.

-- When you are ready to fill the pastry shells with pastry cream, it is time to make the ganache.
+- When you are ready to fill the pastry shells with pastry cream, it’s time to make the ganache.
 Bring heavy cream to a boil over medium heat.

 - Place chocolate in a bowl, and pour hot cream over the chocolate.
 Allow the chocolate to sit for 3-5 minutes, and then gently whisk the cream and melted chocolate together.
 Do not over whisk, as this can “break” the ganache, making it no longer smooth and creamy.